Kazmirchuk/nats-tcl/API.md

 In case multiple responses are received, only the first one is returned.
 If you need to gather all responses, you can specify the expected number with the `-max_msgs` option, and in this case the callback becomes mandatory.
 If `timeout` is specified, it will fire if not all `maxMsgs` have been received.
 Note that using the `-max_msgs` option will create an "old" style request, with a separate subscription per each request.

 ### objectName ping ?-timeout ms?
 A blocking call that triggers a ping-pong exchange with the NATS server and returns true upon success.
-If the server does not reply within the specified timeout (ms), it raises `TIMEOUT` error.
+If the server does not reply within the specified timeout (ms), it raises `ErrTimeout`.
 Default timeout is 10s.
 You can use this method to check if the server is alive.
 Note that in other NATS clients this function is usually called "flush".

 ### objectName inbox
 Returns a new inbox - random subject starting with _INBOX.